Volunteer Handbook – Program Values and Guidelines

-- To support academic achievement and district goals, to assist teachers in providing basic skills instruction, to enrich quality of instruction, to enhance interpersonal experiences for students, and to assist school staff with support services.
+- To support academic achievement and district goals, to assist Seattle Public Schools educators in providing basic skills instruction, to enrich the quality of instruction, to enhance interpersonal experiences for students, and to assist Seattle Public Schools staff with support services.

 - To increase children’s motivation for learning.

-- To support the dropout prevention program by providing supplementary instruction such as, but not limited to, tutoring/mentoring.
+- To support supplementary instruction such as, but not limited to, tutoring/mentoring.

-- To strengthen school/parent/community relations through positive participation.
+- To strengthen school-community understanding and relations through positive participation.

-- To promote parent involvement by actively supporting and seeking collaboration with PTA, school/community advisory councils, and other parent groups.
+- To promote family involvement by actively supporting and seeking collaboration with parent-teacher organizations, school/community advisory councils, etc.